ChalanaJanith/ChalanaJanith/README.md

 #### UI/UX Designer and Developer
 I'm Chalana Janith Muthuthanthirige from Sri Lanka, and I do Design and Development and I like to learn new languages and frameworks, like React, react-native, and also Enjoy wireframing, UI/UX design in general.

-- 🌱 I’m currently learning I’m currently learning everything
+- 🌱 I’m currently learning  everything
-- 👯 I’m looking to collaborate on I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators
 - 📫 How to reach me: 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Playing Cricket.